hail-is/hail-rfcs/rfc/0000-batch-job-groups-v2.rst

 Job Group Creation
 ******************

-A job group is created upfront and is empty.
-Each job group has an identifier that is keyed by (batch_id, job_group_id).
-It also has a human-readable string path identifier.
-The root job group is "/" and always has job group ID equal to 1.
-All job groups must be explicitly created by the user and all parent job groups must be created before their child job groups.
-In other words, we will not support the equivalent of `mkdir -p`.
-Subsequently, when jobs are created, the request must define which job group the job is a member of.
-Note that job groups are independent of batch updates -- a job can be added to an already existing job group from a previous update.
+A root job group is created during batch creation upfront and is empty.
+The root job group ID is equal to 0.
+The reason for choosing 0 instead of 1 is this job group is special, was system-created, and we wanted user-created job groups to start being numbered with 1.
+All remaining job groups must be explicitly created by the user and all parent job groups must be created before their child job groups.
+When jobs are created, the request must define which job group the job is a member of.
+Note that job groups are independent of batch updates -- a job can be added to an already existing job group created in a previous update.

 The client will create job groups as part of a batch update operation.
 This is analogous to how jobs are currently submitted.
-The reason for creating jobs in an atomic operation rather than as a separate operation is to preserve atomicity in the event of a failure.
+The reason for creating job groups in an atomic operation rather than as a separate operation is to preserve atomicity in the event of a failure.
 From the user's perspective, they assume that `b.run()` is an atomic operation.
 If an error occurs during submission, then the user